ehjjjj/H11/README.md

 * Use and learn doubly linkedlist.

 ## Jospehus problem
 You will be solving jospehus problem in HW10 using linkedlist instead of arrays.
 The values of the nodes within the linkedlist will be the same as array indices.
-For example, if the linkedlist length is 5, then the values of nodes will be 0,1,2,3,4.
+For example, if the linkedlist is of length is 5, then the values of nodes will be 0,1,2,3,4.

 For example, lets assume that we have a linkedlist of length 7, and k=2.